MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/bing-grounding.md

 ::: zone pivot="overview"

 **Grounding with Bing Search** allows your Azure AI Agents to incorporate real-time public web data when generating responses.
 You need to create a Grounding with Bing Search resource, and then connect this resource to your Azure AI Agents.
-When a user sends a query, Azure AI Agents will decide if Grounding with Bing Search should be leveraged or not.
+When a user sends a query, Azure AI Agents decide if Grounding with Bing Search should be leveraged or not.
 If so, it will leverage Bing to search over public web data and return relevant chunks.
 Lastly, Azure AI Agents will use returned chunks to generate a response.

 You can ask questions such as "*what is the weather in Seattle?*" or "*what is the recent update in the retail industry in the US?*", which require real-time public data.